-- 10.9.1.0.
-The OFTO Licence we grant will, by default, include only standard conditions and the terms.
-Therefore, we will modify the OFTO Licence at Licence Grant to incorporate OFTO specific provisions such as the TRS, incentives, and business separation requirements.
-Once Ofgem has received certain confirmations from the Preferred Bidder required under the PB Notice, it will make use of its powers under section 8A of the Electricity Act to propose these OFTO specific modifications, which will be subject to a consultation period of at least 28 days. - 10.9.1.1.
-Ofgem will issue a public notice, on the Ofgem website commencing the Section 8A Consultation on proposed licence modifications.
+- these OFTO specific modifications, which will be subject to a consultation period of at least 28 days. - 10.26.2 Ofgem will issue a public notice, on the Ofgem website commencing the Section 8A Consultation on proposed licence modifications.
 Any circumstances occurring during the Section 8A Consultation that necessitate a change to the proposed OFTO Licence conditions may require the Section 8A Consultation to be re-run.
 For example, any change to the TRS arising from further negotiation of the commercial terms between the parties during the consultation period may have this effect.
-It is therefore important that all parties confirm an effective "commercial close" has been reached before the Section 8A Consultation commences. - 10.9.1.2.
-Neither commencement of the Section 8A Consultation, nor the resolution of commercial issues and transaction documents prior to commencement of the Section 8A Consultation, places the Developer or Preferred Bidder under any contractual obligation regarding transfer of the transmission assets nor does it require the Authority to grant an OFTO Licence. - 10.9.1.3.
-Following expiry of the Section 8A Consultation (and consideration or any responses received), we will consider whether the Preferred Bidder has satisfactorily resolved the PB Matters for the purpose of appointing it as Successful Bidder.
+It is therefore important that all parties confirm an effective "commercial close" has been reached before the Section 8A Consultation commences. - 10.26.3 Neither commencement of the Section 8A Consultation, nor the resolution of commercial issues and transaction documents prior to commencement of the Section 8A Consultation, places the Developer or Preferred Bidder under any contractual obligation regarding transfer of the transmission assets nor does it require the Authority to grant an OFTO Licence. - 10.26.4 Following expiry of the Section 8A Consultation (and consideration or any responses received), we will consider whether the Preferred Bidder has satisfactorily resolved the PB Matters for the purpose of appointing it as Successful Bidder.

-10.10.
 Tender Revenue Stream

-- 10.10.1.
-At appointment of a Preferred Bidder we require the TRS bid upon which the Preferred Bidder was selected to be firm, fully reflective of the final Transfer Agreement for the Qualifying Project made available by the Developer during the ITT Stage, and subject to the conditions precedent set out in the ITT document. - 10.10.2.
-There may be certain circumstances under which we may consider permitting changes to the TRS bid during the PB Stage. - 10.10.3.
-The Preferred Bidder will be provided with further details of the process for notifying us of proposed changes to the TRS bid following appointment, but it is anticipated that the following may lead to a permissible change:
+- 10.27 At appointment of a Preferred Bidder we require the TRS bid upon which the Preferred Bidder was selected to be firm, fully reflective of the final Transfer Agreement for the Qualifying Project made available by the Developer during the ITT Stage, and subject to the conditions precedent set out in the ITT document. - 10.28 There may be certain circumstances under which we may consider permitting changes to the TRS bid during the PB Stage. - 10.29 The Preferred Bidder will be provided with further details of the process for notifying us of proposed changes to the TRS bid following appointment, but it is anticipated that the following may lead to a permissible change: - 10.29.1 changes to underlying market rates (excluding any applicable credit spreads and margins) up to the point of financial close; - 10.29.2 changes to the Indicative Transfer Value or Final Transfer Value notified to the Preferred Bidder by Ofgem prior to Licence Grant; - 10.29.3 updates to the final Transfer Agreement, only where these result in a reduction to the TRS bid; - 10.29.4 material changes in respect of the Transmission Assets since the date of the ITT Submission (or BAFO Submission, if applicable); - any other circumstances expressly notified by us to the Preferred Bidder as potentially leading to a permissible change to the TRS bid.

-- 10.10.3.0. changes to underlying market rates (excluding any applicable credit spreads and margins) up to the point of financial close; - 10.10.3.1.changes to the Indicative Transfer Value or Final Transfer Value notified to the Preferred Bidder by Ofgem prior to Licence Grant; - 10.10.3.2.updates to the final Transfer Agreement, only where these result in a reduction to the TRS bid; - 10.10.3.3. material changes in respect of the Transmission Assets since the date of the ITT Submission (or BAFO Submission, if applicable); - 10.10.3.4.any other circumstances expressly notified by us to the Preferred Bidder as potentially leading to a permissible change to the TRS bid. - 10.10.4.
-We also expect the Preferred Bidder to work transparently to notify us of matters that may lead to a reduction in the TRS resulting from improvements to the position set out in the ITT Submission (or BAFO Submission if applicable), including, but not limited to, potential savings identified in the ITT Submission (or BAFO Submission if applicable).
+10.30 We also expect the Preferred Bidder to work transparently to notify us of matters that may lead to a reduction in the TRS resulting from improvements to the position set out in the ITT Submission (or BAFO Submission if applicable), including, but not limited to, potential savings identified in the ITT Submission (or BAFO Submission if applicable).

-10.11.
 Market Rate Revenue Adjustment